sidebar menu toggle button Board member job description

 - Actively participate in, and be an ambassador for, fundraising at UAFAA (i.e., Benefactor Fund, scholarship support, etc.);

-- Participate and encourage participation of others in UAF and alumni events and initiatives (i.e., chapter activities, athletic events, signature events such as Chancellor’s Gala, Nanook Rendezvous Reunion, major lectures and speeches, etc.);
+- Participate and encourage participation of others in UAF and alumni events and initiatives (i.e., chapter activities, athletic events, signature events such as the annual gala, Nanook Rendezvous reunion, major lectures and speeches, etc.);

-- Identify and cultivate alumni advocates, volunteers, prospective board members, potential alumni award winners;
+- Identify and cultivate alumni advocates, volunteers, prospective board members and potential alumni award winners;

-- Avoid conflicts of interest or the appearance of a conflict of interest with UAFAA while on the Board of Directors of UAFAA;
+- Avoid conflicts of interest or the appearance of a conflict of interest with UAFAA while on the board;

 - Maintain confidentiality of donor and alumni information, internal board business and personnel matters.

 - Be respectful, engaged and professional to all as a representative of the UAFAA board.

 Board directors serve three-year terms beginning at the spring board meeting.
 Board members may serve two consecutive terms.